FlexLink/interview-machineapi/README.md

 - Don't use a code generation

 ### Docker
+ - If you are not familiar with Docker, skip this section
  - Modify the existing docker-compose.yaml file, add your section
  - We will check your work by running `docker-compose up` and looking at your tests running the client connecting to provided machine API service.
  - Machine API service simulate unstable behavior sometimes as a real service in Web.